syncfusion-content/xamarin-docs/Xamarin/TreeView/Getting-started.md

 **Method 1: Adding SfTreeView reference from nuget.org**

-Syncfusion Xamarin components are available in [nuget.org](https://www.nuget.org/).
+Syncfusion<sup>®</sup> Xamarin components are available in [nuget.org](https://www.nuget.org/).
 To add SfTreeView to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Xamarin.SfTreeView](https://www.nuget.org/packages/Syncfusion.Xamarin.SfTreeView), and then install it.

 ![Adding SfTreeView reference from NuGet](TreeView_images/Adding SfTreeView reference.png)